owaresabd/amazon-web-services/aws-lambda-java/list-s3-objects/README.md

 ## Problem Description:
-Write a Lambda function to list S3 Buckets.
+Write a Lambda function to list objects in S3 Bucket.

 Steps:
 1. Create a new AWS Lambda Java Project in eclipse.